King Arthur: Legend Of The Sword

 Director Guy Ritchie began working on the screenplay for a King Arthur project back in 2010 with writer John Hodge, but Warner Bros pushed that project aside.
 The studio went with a different iteration of the classic story in 2011 after WB purchased David Dobkin’s spec script Arthur & Lancelot for $2 million.
 Arthur & Lancelot was first budgeted at $90 million and as costs rose during development, the studio tried to cap the expenses at $110 million, but canceled the film when the budget would hit at least $130 million.
 In early 2014, while filming WB’s The Man From U.N.C.L.E., Ritchie became attached to a revived King Arthur picture and it was to be the first movie in a six film franchise.
 It was immediately dated for July 22, 2016.

 King Arthur: Legend Of The Sword was co-financed by Warner Bros and Village Roadshow and received additional investment coin from Rat-Pac Dune (run by the dynamic duo of Treasury Secretary Steve Mnuchin and disgraced director/producer Brett Ratner).
 After an early cut screened poorly to test auds, King Arthur was sent back for costly reshoots.
 In the long studio tradition of throwing mountains of money to fix a problem picture, the budget rose to a reported $175 million.
 King Arthur then began to shuffle around the release calendar.
 WB moved it to Feb.
 17, 2017 and then pushed it to March 24.
-Sony then dated the high profile movie Life (which ended up bombing) for the 24th and WB moved King Arthur from that slot and put their worthless comedy CHIPS on that date.
-King Arthur was moved away from the Alien knockoff Life, only to be dated for May 12 — one week after Guardians of the Galaxy 2 and one week before Alien: Covenant.
+Sony then dated the high profile movie Life (which ended up bombing) for the 24th and WB moved King Arthur from that slot and put their low rent comedy CHIPS on that date.
+King Arthur was moved away from Life, only to be dated for May 12 — one week after Guardians of the Galaxy 2 and one week before Alien: Covenant.
 Regardless, there was probably never an ideal date for this ‘been there, done that’ property.